H.R. 6144: Male or Female Only Act

 U.S. Passport Forms and Supporting Documents

-State Department’s official passport forms page is relevant because passport paperwork is a prominent example of federal forms that include sex markers and could need revision under the bill.
+The State Department's passport forms page is relevant because passport paperwork includes sex markers and would be a high-visibility form affected by the bill.

 Social Security Administration Forms

-SSA’s official forms portal is relevant because the bill would require agencies government-wide to update forms and documents within 60 days of enactment.
+The SSA forms portal is relevant because the bill would require agencies government-wide to update their forms and documents within 60 days of enactment.

 H.R.
 6144 Bill Text